redso/roomq-sdk.hmos/README.md

 ## Introduction

 This project contains a demo project and a roomq module which is used to export har file.
 The demo project demonstrates how to integrate with the the exported har file to perform RoomQ services.

-## Prerequisite

-Java 8 (HarmonyOS currently supports Java 8 and does not support Kotlin yet)
+The demo example and the module are writen in Java 8.
+HarmonyOs currently only support java 8 and does not support Kotlin yet.

 ## Demo Project